waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 dependencies will likewise not be available to the package itself unless listed under the `dependencies` section as well.
 A package itself and its build script are built separately, so their dependencies need not coincide.
-Cargo is kept simpler and cleaner by using independent dependencies for independent purposes.
+Crabgo is kept simpler and cleaner by using independent dependencies for independent purposes.

 ### Choosing features